This blog post was updated on August 6, 2021.

 Any stay at Anse Chastanet or Jade Mountain comes with access to 8,000 feet of Caribbean coastline, as well as 12 miles of hiking and mountain biking trails through the rainforest.
 You can discover the ruins of a 300-year-old sugar plantation and other secret spots while touring with a resident guide or exploring on your own.
 There’s also guided birdwatching, historic sites, yoga, and jungle treks, as well as plenty of in-house water sports.
 Anse Chastanet features a marine reserve with dive and scuba facilities, as well as complimentary snorkeling, windsurfing, sunfish sailing, and kayaking.

-The privately owned family business that operates both Anse Chastanet and Jade Mountain kept sustainability in mind when building the resorts, even when no one else on the island was doing it.
+The privately owned family business that operates both Anse Chastanet and Jade Mountain kept sustainable travel in mind when building the resorts, even when no one else on the island was doing it.
 Each wall of the rooms was placed to avoid the use of air conditioners and instead use natural airflow for cooling — a design feature that contributed to Jade Mountain becoming the first Caribbean resort to be certified LEED Gold by the U.S. Green Building Council, one of the highest levels in the green building rating system, in 2016.

 The resorts also use water reservoirs, self-filtering, and pumping plants to provide clean water for guests; while kitchen waste is given to local farmers for animal feed and used kitchen oil is used to make soap, detergent, and biofuel.